Lagrangian description and quantification of scalar mixing in fluid flows from particle tracks: Conclusion and outlook

 \section{Conclusion and outlook}

 We have introduced a computational framework inspired by deterministic particle methods and a space-time diffusion map approach to model the advective-diffusive evolution of scalar quantities in a purely data-based manner from Lagrangian particle trajectories.
 We have demonstrated the new approach in a number of two- and three-dimensional example flows of increasing complexity.
-Comparisons with solutions of respective advection-diffusion equations showed very good agreement, even for a low data resolution.
+Comparisons with solutions of respective advection-diffusion equations showed very good agreement, even for low data resolution.

+The main purpose of this work is to set the methodological foundations that allow us to study mixing resulting from advection and effective diffusion of a scalar quantity directly using given, possibly experimentally measured trajectories.
+Once the instantaneous transition matrices are computed, the proposed framework allows us to study many different initial conditions and to employ arbitrary mixing measures.
+Moreover, finite-time coherent sets can be identified by means of the transition matrices, providing the basis for investigating the impact of such influential Lagrangian flow structures on scalar mixing.
+Unlike using pure dispersion measures, the concept of coherent sets can identify poor mixing between different fluid volumes even though each of these volumes moves and deforms as a whole.

+While we have assumed a divergence-free flow for simplicity, the method itself is very robust as it is only applied to given tracer trajectories and does not use any properties of the underlying flow.
+In case of flows that are not divergence-free tracers will no longer be uniformly distributed (not even approximately).
+The diffusive transport might be hindered by spatial gaps in data, a problem that can also occur for experimentally measured trajectories from time-resolved particle tracking (4D-PTV).
+One possible way out of this is to fill the gaps with artificial tracers in every time-step to enable a realistic diffusive spread.
+The values of the evolved scalar quantity for such additional tracers can be estimated using one of the approaches outlined in section \ref{sec:opensystem}.

 In the future, we will apply the framework to experimental data from time-resolved particle tracking to study mixing in dependence of the initial conditions (i.e.\ the vector $\bm{w}^0$).
+The corresponding particle tracking experiments in a lab-scale stirred tank reactor are already finalized \cite{Steuwe2026}.
 One important issue in this context is the estimation of an effective diffusion constant, which depends on the resolved scales.
-For this we have to study accompanying mixing time experiments to match our computational mixing studies.
-Moreover, we will consider more complex reactor geometries than that of the classical stirred tank reactor.
+For this we have to evaluate the trajectory data with regard to the absolute dispersion or perform accompanying mixing time experiments to match our computational mixing studies.
+Moreover, we plan to consider more complex reactor geometries than that of the classical stirred tank reactor.

 Another aspect will be to include chemical reactions.
 To this end, we will combine advection-diffusion with reactive dynamics by interaction of several coevolved vectors that represent the different reagent concentrations.
 In particular, we will study the impact of coherent flow structures on reaction yields.